Esports Betting Guide

 The DraftKings app is available for iPhone devices; Android users can log in via a browser to access a very similar online site.

 FanDuel offers new sportsbook customers a risk-free bet when they sign up which, depending on how much you wager, can be worth as much as $1,000.
-New Fantasy app sign-ups can claim $5 free + an extra $5 on deposit.
+New Fantasy app sign-ups can claim $10 with first $10 deposit.

 The FanDuel app is available on Android and iPhone.
 Making a bet or entering an esports Fantasy contest is quite easy.